-- 1. Insert the Diskeeper Administrator CD-ROM into the appropriate drive on your computer.
-(If you are installing from a downloaded file, double-click the file you downloaded.) - 2.
+- 1. Double-click the Diskeeper Administrator installation file you downloaded from the Web. - 2.
 Follow the screens displayed, answering the questions asked as prompted.

 That's it!
 It would still be a good idea to read "After the Installation" on page 5, but you're done with the installation.